sheltermanager/asm3/doc/manual/onlineform.rst

 As you can see in the screenshot, each form has a “Form URL”.
 This is the web link you can use on your website to link people to the form.
 You can also click it directly there in the UI to test your form.

-Note that sheltermanager.com uses a short term 2 minute cache on forms, so if you make changes to a form you've recently viewed, you may have to wait 2 minutes for any changes you make to appear.
+.. warning:: sheltermanager.com uses a short term 2 minute cache on forms, so if you make changes to a form you've recently viewed, you may have to wait 2 minutes for any changes you make to appear.

 Clicking on the form's name will allow you to edit the individual fields of information the report will take.